BurstProject/burstcoin/README.md

 The world's first HDD-mined cryptocurrency using an energy efficient and fair Proof-of-Capacity (PoC) consensus algorithm.

-## Installation and Requirements

-This version is developed and maintained by the PoC consortium (PoCC) and supports several database backends:
+This wallet version is developed and maintained by the PoC consortium (PoCC) and supports several database backends:
 - MariaDB (recommended, but complex installation)
 - Firebird (2nd best choice)
 - H2 (for compatibility/migration purposes)

-### Software
+### Software Installation

 #### Linux (Debian, Ubuntu)

 Please take a look at http://package.cryptoguru.org/ where you can find the burstcoincg package.
 This will take care of the MariaDB installation for you.

 #### Windows

 If you are not familiar with MariaDB we recommend you to go for Firebird, in which case the following data needs to be added to `conf/nxt.properties`

 ```
 nxt.dbUrl=jdbc:firebirdsql:embedded:burst.firebird.db
 nxt.dbUsername=sysdba